epfl-lara/stainless/core/src/sphinx/installation.rst

 Build from Source on Linux & macOS
 ----------------------------------

-To build Stainless, we simply use ``sbt``.
-This requires an Internet connection.

-In an attempt to be more reproducible, the instructions below assume that the directory called ``stainless`` does not exist.
-Moreover, they instruct ``sbt`` to use a relative path for its bootstrap and do not require adding ``sbt`` to your path.
+To build Stainless, we use ``sbt``.
+In a typical configuration, ``sbt universal:stage`` in the root of the source tree should work, yet, in an attempt to be more reproducible and independent from sbt cache and path, the instructions below assume that the directory called ``stainless`` does not exist, they instruct ``sbt`` to use a relative path for its bootstrap, and do not require adding ``sbt`` to your path.

 **Install sbt**